 Your child can say to the teacher at the end of class: “I couldn’t read fast enough to get the notes down.
 Do you have a copy I can take home with me?”

 Your child can say to you or the IEP team: “I have trouble copying the notes from the board.
 Can we add something to my learning plan that says I can get a copy ahead of time or after class?”

 5. “Can we set up a time to talk about this?”

-The situation: The teacher doesn’t remember telling your child he can do a video book report instead of an essay, and marks it as incomplete.
+The situation: The teacher doesn’t remember that your child has the option to do a video book report instead of an essay, and marks it as incomplete.

-Your child can say to his IEP team: “Can you make sure all the teachers know about my accommodations?”
+Your child can say to his IEP team: “How can we make sure all the teachers know about my accommodations?”